 Backlinks are crucial to helping a website earn authority.
 To rank in search engines, you need links from high-quality, relevant websites.
 Great content is super important, of course, but it's hard to move the needle with the content alone.

 Good backlink checkers are an SEO's best friend.
-You want to know where your web pages are getting backlinks from and you should regularly evaluate link quality.
+You want to know where your web pages are getting backlinks from (whether it be outreach, HARO, or naturally gained links) and you should regularly evaluate link quality.

 SE Ranking is my favorite backlink checking tool in this list, mostly because it integrates with the suite of marketing tools that come with a paid subscription to SE Ranking.
 But you don't need a paid plan.
 The backlink checker is free to use and shows the newest 20 links.
 So if.
 You regularly check the report you will get a good idea of how your link building campaigns are going.